 Steven Korman with fellow altruists (clockwise from top left) Damian J. Fernandez, M. Moshe Porat, Sue Daugherty and Elizabeth Dale.

 This magazine is all about celebrating the people and organizations who are making a difference in the lives of others.
 In fact, some of the articles are about people with whom I have the joy of working personally—and who are holistically addressing all aspects of the cycle of pain.
 Here’s an example.
 I recently participated in the creation of a new program at Jefferson.
 It involved talking to 50-to-60-year-olds who were poor and believed that the world was passing them by.
 We trained them, gave them a job, and through this work, they now have a renewed sense of confidence and purpose.
 Where did we find these men and women?
 Sister Mary’s Project HOME, which aids the homeless and impoverished.
 If they’re hungry, MANNA provides them with nourishing food.
 We have all these Philadelphia-based resources each doing their part to help make a difference, and I’m thrilled that this publication is now here to highlight all of the incredible things that these altruists are accomplishing.

 The interwovenness of us as humans trying to help other humans is really what’s at the core of all of this.
 This past Thanksgiving, I was at Project Home and saw 550 MANNA volunteers, all with the biggest smiles on their faces.
 And all I could think was, “How lucky are we that these organizations let us see the best of ourselves?”
 Giving back is really just us giving the best of ourselves.

-PHOTO BY PHIL KRAMER
+Photography by: PHOTO BY PHIL KRAMER